alekxeyuk/Prnt.sc-Ultimate/README.md

 > TinyDB
 > Requests

+For fast work you also need:
+> ProxyBroker

 Example Usage: python screen.py (Number of threads) (db.json file-name) (safe folder) (prefix) (lenght : 4 or 5)